Crisis Line: 208-630-6601 press 9 National Human Trafficking Hotline: 1-888-373-7888

 National Human Trafficking Hotline 1-888-373-7888

-The Idaho ATC is a 501(c)3 nonprofit organization.
-All donations are tax deductible
+Idaho Anti-Trafficking Coalition is a 501(c)3 nonprofit organization.
+All donations are tax-deductible